ArksEdu/Catalog/README.md

 6. sudo a2dissite 000-default.conf - disables the default conf file from being the one used for apache
 7. sudo a2ensite ArksCatalog.conf - enables the ArksCatalog conf file as the default one for apache
 8. sudo apache2ctl restart - start apache
 9. sudo service apache2 restart - restart serice also.

+## References
+The following websites were exceeding helpful with some of the main issues that occurred in attempting to set up the linux machine, and get the website working on it:
+1. https://www.jakowicz.com/flask-apache-wsgi/ - gave great insight into how to run Flask App with swgi
+2. https://www.a2hosting.com/kb/developer-corner/postgresql/managing-postgresql-databases-and-users-from-the-command-line - explained how to set up postgresql users, and databases, and grant permissions
+3. https://classroom.udacity.com/nanodegrees/nd004/parts/b2de4bd4-ef07-45b1-9f49-0e51e8f1336e - Udacity Course - Lesson 2 from here was extremely useful in understanding linux security concepts